Thomas-De-Praetere/CrystalMod/README.md

 The main result should be better laser turrets, more explosive rounds, smaller power plants and smaller power equipment.

 ## Todo
-* To step away from compound entities and trying to replicate energy:
+* Check if we can abuse a radar to collect items
-  * Let the recipes create an energy fluid that can only be burned in a dedicated burner
+* Check if we can abuse towers to collect things.
 * Later game: have fancier versions of the machines that cost more fancy crystals
 * To energize crystals, we already thought of having power surges etc.
   * Let it attract flyers (let all energy creating things attract flyers)